igushkin/3-java-core/README.md

-# 2-java-core
+# 3-java-core

+This is part of the course Java Developer from Yandex.
-Java Standard Library and its features
+Module - standard Java library and its features.

+The repository contains my solution that has been verified from the reviewer to the task described below.